andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 *[linear](http://hackage.haskell.org/package/linear-1.20.7/docs/Linear-V.html)*
 library, which it does very well.

+Anyway, if all you really wanted was performant fixed-size containers, feel free to stop reading now (or jump to the conclusion).
+But if you want to explore a bit deeper into the world of inductive dependent types … continue on :)

 The Structural Way
 ------------------

-The problem with `TypeNats` from GHC is that it has no internal structure.
+So, the (a?) problem with `TypeNats` from GHC is that it has no internal structure.
 It’s basically the same as the `Integer` or `Natural` type — every single value (constructor) is completely structurally unrelated to the next.

 Just like we can imagine